fabiogoma/ansible-vault/README.md

 Putting all together
 --------------------

-The previous sessions so far was just an explanation about what is about to happen, now let's do some pratice and chckout the virtual environment for this demo.
+The previous sessions so far was just an explanation about what is about to happen, now let's do some pratice and checkout the virtual environment for this demo.

 Before you start, let's name the tools used here:

-* Fedora (My laptop only run on linux)
+* Fedora (My laptop only runs on linux)
 * Vagrant
 * Libvirt + KVM
 * Ansible